mlm-games/Godawn/README.md

 > (Kinda will only be available on itch and github releases until i feel it's good enough for other stores...)

 > Note: Godawn is only for minimal use cases, as there are some things that using gdscript cannot replicate (and do not want to use C++, have a lot of stuff that already takes a lot of my time.)
-If you would like help with the project or donate for my time, please feel free to. (although consider donating to GodDAW devs first for the foundation!)
+If you would like help with the project or donate for my time, please feel free to. (although consider donating to GoDAW devs first for the foundation!)
 --

 Running